This post contains affiliate links.

 Recognizing Danger, Danger: Red Flag Signs and Symptoms

 One of the many fun parts of working in the ED is putting the pieces of the clinical assessment and patient, family, or bystander story together and attempting to find the specific diagnosis while in the ED.
 Sometimes you may not know how to put all the piece together, but what you can know even as a newer nurse, are red flag findings that could potentially make the patient a high acuity level (typically a level 1 or level 2).

-In the book Fast Facts for the Triage Nurse, red flag findings are listed by body system.
+In the books Rapid Access Guide for Triage and Emergency Nurses: Chief Complaints with High Risk Presentations and Fast Facts for the Triage Nurse: An Orientation and Care Guide, red flag findings are listed by body system.
 You may find similar lists in other books, but I’m not sure where else to send you.
 When you do find these lists, write them down, add them to your “Book of Brains”, or memorize them.
 You always need to correlate the clinical findings with the story, but more often than not, the red flag findings should alert you to notify the physician in a timely manner.

 Receiving Nurse-to-Nurse Report

 Whether receiving a report from an ambulance crew, another nurse, or performing the initial triage as the patient walks into the department, think of yourself as a detective.
 Your job is to connect the dots between the story told and the clinical signs and symptoms.
 Listen to every detail provided.
 Sometimes the details that seem meaningless end up being the subtle clues needed to get the right diagnosis.
 Use your senses…your hearing, sight, sound, smell, and touch.

 Nurse-to nurse bedside report is the standard of care.
 Watch as many different nurses as possible take report and examine what they use for a report sheet and how they organize their “to do” lists.
 Then develop a customized report sheet to see the most important information with a quick glance.